FVTR Rostock - Subheader Bild

 • Two approaches for using the “SimPleShip” simulation platform for specific purposes

-• In the afternoon, 4 sessions of 40 minutes each will be offered (rotation in small groups)
+• In the afternoon, 4 sessions of 40 minutes each were offered (rotation in small groups)

 • Demonstration of the innovative maneuver prediction on the 360° bridge of the ship handling simulator